0xbitcoin/tokenpool/README.md

 4. 'npm run build'  #(to build the website files)

 5. 'npm run pool' #(or 'npm run pool staging 'for staging test mode)

-6. 'npm run express' (in a separate screen to serve HTML)